LennartKeller/trf_training_tut/text/PyTorchLightning.md

 In contrast to the Huggingface `Trainer`, which handles the complete training itself, PyTorch Lightning ({cite:t}`falcon2019pytorchlightning`) takes a different approach.
 It not only aims at handling the training but also at structuring the creation of a model too.
-Its main goal is not to hide complexity from the user but to provide a well structured API to building a deep learning models.
+Its main goal is not to hide complexity from the user but to provide a well-structured API for building neural networks of all kinds.
 The most striking aspect of this is that in PyTorch Lightning's philosophy, a model and its inference-, training and prediction logic are not separate things that can be exchanged independently.
-Instead, it binds them directly to the model itself.
+Instead, it binds all these parts directly to the model itself.
 In doing so, PyTorch-Lightning does not make any assumptions on the nature of the model or the training itself.
 Thus it allows covering many tasks and domains with maximum flexibility.

 However, this approach comes at the cost that the user again must implement many things manually.
-Naturaly, this approach is keener to researchers who implement and test custom models, while practitioners who only want to employ pre-built models must deal with some implementational overhead.
+Naturally, this approach is keener to researchers who implement and test custom models, while practitioners who only want to employ pre-built models must deal with some implementational overhead.
 PyTorch Lightning's steep learning curve compounds this issue.
 However, there is exhaustive documentation with many tutorials (as texts and videos), best practices, and user guides on building various models across different domains.
 Also, if an experiment is implemented in PyTorch Lightning, there are a lot of helpful tweaks and techniques to improve or speed up the training.
 So that it can be worthwhile even when using pre-built models.
 These facilitation features include tweaks like training with half-precision, automatic tuning of the learning rate, and integrations into hyperparameter tuning frameworks or creating command-line interfaces to control the parameters.
 In addition to that, there is support for different computational backends that help to dispatch the training on multiple accelerators like GPUs and TPUs.
-If these features are not enough, there is a growing ecosystem of third-party extensions, widening the scope and functionality of the framework
+If these features are not enough, there is a growing ecosystem of third-party extensions, widening the scope and functionality of the framework.